kuiperzone/PupNet-Deploy/README.md

 This will cause a small bash script to be written under `/usr/bin` which will launch your application.

-Under Windows, PupNet offers the option to include a "Command Prompt" entry under the Programs Menu which launches a Console Window inside which your application is in the path.
+Under Windows, PupNet offers the option to include a "Command Prompt" entry under the Programs Menu in order to launch a dedicated Console Window inside of which your application is accessible.
 See the `SetupCommandPrompt` parameter, and the Windows screenshots below.

-### Custom Post-Publish Operation ###
+### Custom Post-Publish Operations ###

 In `HelloWorld.pupnet.conf`, we see the lines:

     DotnetPostPublish = Deploy/PostPublish.sh
     DotnetPostPublishOnWindows = Deploy/PostPublish.bat

-This is an advanced feature which allows you to call a command or script to perform additional operations after `dotnet publish` has been called, but prior to building the package.
+This is an advanced feature which allows you to call a command or script in order to perform additional operations after `dotnet publish` has been called, but prior to building the package output.
 The above commands are called only on their respective build systems, and should perform equivalent operation.

-Post-publish scripts may employ supported macro variables which are exported to the environment.
-The Hello World scripts above actually create a subdirectory and dummy file within the application build directory, supplied as `${BUILD_APP_BIN}`.
+Such scripts may employ macro variables which are exported to the environment.
+The Hello World bash and batch scripts above, for example, create a subdirectory and dummy file within the application build directory, the path of which is supplied as the `${BUILD_APP_BIN}` environment variable (see below for a complete reference).

-Here is the contents of the example bash script:
+Here are the contents of our example bash script:

     #!/bin/bash
     # This is a dummy bash script used for demonstration and test.
 It outputs a few variables